Eye Care Services

 Comprehensive Eye Exams

-During a comprehensive eye examination, many issues related to your general health as well as the health and the health of your eyes can be detected.
+During a comprehensive eye examination, many issues related to your general health, as well as the health and the health of your eyes, can be detected.
 Early detection leads to getting treatment at the first sign of trouble when a qualified optometric physician performs a detailed exam of your eyes.
-Conditions such as Cataracts, Diabetes, Glaucoma, and Macular Degeneration, Strabismus and Amblyopia just to name a few.
+Conditions such as Cataracts, Diabetes, Glaucoma, Macular Degeneration, Strabismus, and Amblyopia, just to name a few.

 Eyeglasses